“Aging is not lost youth but a new stage of opportunity and strength.”

 At the same time, that’s no reason for complete despair.
 We may have to change our approach to achieve certain things when we’re older but we shouldn’t deem every single task or endeavor impossible without even trying solely because of our age.
 Especially when we have terrific examples contradicting that theory.

 Athlete Charles Eugster, who passed away at the age of ninety-seven, started bodybuilding at eighty-seven and went to on to win many medals and competitions.
 Eugster was not different from anyone else his age in that his body at that age had considerably weakened and had a “pancake butt” as he himself stated in an interview.

 Eugster admitted that entering bodybuilding at that age did involve a lot more intricacies than it would at a younger age.
 His diet and exercise had to be carefully calculated accordingly.

 And yet, in spite of all the hurdles, he went on to set records in more than eleven different competitions.

 Eugster’s philosophy was very similar to the ideas expressed in this post.
 He accepted the fact that getting older brings on many challenges but never let that kill his enthusiasm and determination.

 How do you view the process of getting older?
 Do you feel certain ambitions and goals must be avoided with age?
 Or do you share Eugster’s spirit?
-Share your thoughts and experiences by commenting below on our secure servers.
+Share your thoughts and experiences by commenting below.